stem-teachers-demo/website/README.md

 # CI/CD Demo Website
-Demo website for continuous delivery and deployment demonstration.
+Demo website for a continuous delivery and deployment demonstration.